April 2

 see it at webstaurantstore.com

 We don't recommend this chamber vac for home use for the same reason we don't recommend the VP215: this is the same sealer with a longer (12.25") seal bar, so it has the rotary oil pump, which most home users don't need.
-The dry piston pump is tough enough for the vast majority of home users.
-It will do dozens of seals in a row without a cool down.
+The dry piston pump is good enough for most home users.
+It can do dozens of seals in a row without a cool down.

-Unless you're buying for continuous use, you should go with the VP220.
+Unless you're buying for continuous use, go with the VP220 for the longer seal bar (12") or the VP210 for the shorter one (10").

 VP320